buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 - Distribution (optional) (e.g., "ubuntu", `$ID`), specified as a label `io.buildpacks.distribution.name`
 - Version (optional) (e.g., "18.04", `$VERSION_ID`), specified as a label `io.buildpacks.distribution.version`

+Additionally, the runtime base may contain the following metadata:
+- Target ID (optional) (e.g., "minimal"), specified as a label `io.buildpacks.id`

 OS, Architecture, and Architecture Variant must be valid identifiers as defined in the [OCI Image specification](https://github.com/opencontainers/image-spec/blob/main/config.md).

+Target ID is an identifier specified on the runtime base image that must be provided to buildpacks as `CNB_TARGET_ID` during the build process.
+This allows buildpacks to change their behavior if a run image is selected (e.g., distroless) that has special properties outside of OS, architecture, etc.

 For Linux-based images, each field should be canonicalized against values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`).
 The `os.version` field in an base image `config` may contain combined distribution and version information, but it is not used by the lifecycle.